JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

 # Networking Protocols
 #### Provide rules which allow computers to communicate with each other over the network.
 These are kind of like different languages the computers speak.
 ## Common Protocols
  * TCP - Transmission Control Protocol.
 Establishes session via three way handshake (SYN-SYN/ACK-ACK).
+Guarenteed delivery.
  * IP - Internet Protocol.
+No session.
+Send data and hope for the best.
    + IPv4
    + IPv6
  * UDP - User Datagram Protocol.